Crystal Meth Addiction Treatment and Rehab Centers Near Me

 - Kidney failure.

 - Violent behaviors.

 - Memory deficits.

 Seeking a residential rehab center sooner rather than later can help to prevent or avoid some of these negative effects of crystal meth abuse by helping you achieve sobriety.

-Are Crystal Meth Rehab Programs Confidential?
+Are Crystal Meth Rehab Programs Private and Confidential?

 Rehab programs are very confidential and required to follow the same Health Insurance Portability and Accountability Act (HIPAA) regulations as hospitals.
 This means that they are not allowed to release your records to anyone but you and anyone that you authorize.
 Attending a residential treatment center may require an extended absence from work, so you may need to consider how you will handle that and what you will say to your employer.
 Many places of employment sponsor Employee Assistance Programs (EAPs) that provide therapy and counseling for those who need help with an addiction to crystal meth or other substances.